pelensky/jsBankKata/README.md

 ### Tech Test Week
 ### Week Ten

 The purpose of this project is to complete a tech test in a day.
-I chose to complete this tech test in Javascript, a I feel less comfortable in it than I do in Ruby.
+I chose to complete this tech test in Javascript, as I feel less comfortable in it than I do in Ruby.

 Instructions
 -------